-- Some CD players and computer optical disc drives may not be able to play audio CDs created with the CD-R or CD-RW media. - □ Some DVD players and computer optical disc drives may not be able to play DVDs created with the DVD+R DL, DVD-R DL, DVD+R, DVD+R, DVD-R, DVD-RW, or DVD-RAM media. - Do not place your computer into either of the power saving modes while your computer is playing a disc. - Region code indicators are labeled on the discs or packages to indicate in which region and on what type of player you can play the disc.
-Unless the region code indicates "2" (Europe belongs to region "2") or "all" (this means that you can play this disc in most regions of the world), you cannot play the disc on your computer.
+- Some CD players and computer optical disc drives may not be able to play audio CDs created with the CD-R or CD-RW media. - □ Some DVD players and computer optical disc drives may not be able to play DVDs created with the DVD+R DL, DVD-R DL, DVD+R, DVD+R, DVD-R, DVD-RW, or DVD-RAM media. - You may not be able to play some of Blu-ray Disc contents on your computer, or the computer may become unstable during Blu-ray Disc playback.
+To play such contents normally, download and install the latest updates for the WinDVD BD using the VAIO Update.